Statue of Liberty Crown Visit

 What you can take with you on the climb

 For example, you are allowed to bring your camera, your phone, a bottle of water and your medicine in case you need to take it.
-Also, the ascent and descent of the Crown is done via separate staircases so that visitors entering and leaving don't bump into each other, and every few steps there are places to stop and rest for a moment.
+Also, the ascent and descent of the Crown is done via separate staircases so that visitors entering and exiting don't bump into each other, and every few steps there are places to stop for a moment to rest.

-What you will find when you arrive at the Crown
+What you'll find when you arrive at the Crown

-When you get to the top you're likely to be in for a surprise as we tend to imagine the observation deck of the Crown as a much larger and more spacious room when, in fact, it's so small that only a few people can fit in at a time.
+When you arrive at the top you are likely to be in for a surprise as we tend to imagine the viewing platform of the Crown as a much larger and more spacious room when, in reality, it is so small that only a few people can fit in at a time.

 Make the most of your time in the Crown, as you will only have a few minutes to look out of the windows and take a few photos and selfies before you have to go back downstairs.